blackedxyz/cnc-ddraw/README.md

 1. Download [cnc-ddraw.zip](https://github.com/FunkyFr3sh/cnc-ddraw/releases/latest/download/cnc-ddraw.zip) and extract it into your game folder
 2. Start the game

-Wine (Linux/macOS/Android) only: override `ddraw` in [winecfg](https://wiki.winehq.org/Winecfg#Libraries) manually or run cnc-ddraw config.exe once.
+Wine (Linux/macOS/Android) only: override `ddraw` in [winecfg](https://wiki.winehq.org/Winecfg#Libraries) manually or run `cnc-ddraw config.exe` once.

 &nbsp;

-If you use cnc-ddraw with a game that got its own windowed mode built in then **make sure you disable the games own windowed mode** first.
-You can enable windowed mode via cnc-ddraw config.exe instead.

-&nbsp;
+**Important**

+- **Game must be set to fullscreen** for cnc-ddraw to work.
+To enable windowed mode, use `cnc-ddraw config.exe` instead
-**If the game starts but it doesn't work perfectly** then open the config program and check the **Compatibility settings**.
+- If the game does not work properly, check **Compatibility settings** in `cnc-ddraw config.exe`

-&nbsp;

-**cnc-ddraw does not support Direct3D/Glide**, it will only work with games that use a **DirectDraw (Software)** renderer.
-Usually you can tell by the look of the game if it's a 3D game or not, but you can also let cnc-ddraw generate a debug log and search for "IDirect3D" - Link: https://github.com/FunkyFr3sh/cnc-ddraw/issues/44
+- **cnc-ddraw does not support Direct3D/Glide**, it will only work with games that use a **DirectDraw (Software)** renderer

-&nbsp;

-Some games may require additional steps before they can be used with cnc-ddraw, please check the [wiki](https://github.com/FunkyFr3sh/cnc-ddraw/wiki) for more details.
+- Some games may require additional steps before they can be used with cnc-ddraw, please check the [wiki](https://github.com/FunkyFr3sh/cnc-ddraw/wiki) for more details.

-&nbsp;

-**If the game doesn't start at all or it's crashing**, [then please generate a debug log file and upload it.](https://github.com/FunkyFr3sh/cnc-ddraw/issues/44)
+- **If the game doesn't start at all or it's crashing**, [then please generate a debug log file and upload it.](https://github.com/FunkyFr3sh/cnc-ddraw/issues/44)

 &nbsp;